hexojs/site/source/docs/helpers.md

 `orderby` | Order of categories | name
 `order` | Sort of order. `1`, `asc` for ascending; `-1`, `desc` for descending | 1
-`show_count` | Display the number of posts for each tag | true `style` | Style to display the category list. `list` displays categories in an unordered list.
+`show_count` | Display the number of posts for each tag | true `style` | Style to display the tag list. `list` displays tags in an unordered list.
 Use `false` or any other value to disable it. | list
 `separator` | Separator between categories.
 (Only works if `style` is not `list`) | , `class` | Class name of tag list. | tag
 `transform` | The function that changes the display of tag name.
 See examples in [list_categories](#list-categories). |